makoConstruct/just_liquid_glass/README.md

 It's entirely vibecoded (Fable 5), but it's been tested and iterated and refined and used, and is probably very stable, given the defensive approach we took.
 Fable was instructed to learn from other flutter libraries and take an approach that dodges some of flutter's bugs, a standout decision resulting from that was to avoid using intermediate textures so animating blobs wouldn't churn GPU memory.
 The full list is in [Bugs dodged](#bugs-dodged) below.

-We do aspire to look like apple's implementation by default, we currently aren't there, but we're not far.
+We aspire to look like apple's implementation, by default, we're probably fairly close at this point.

 Improvements over flutter_liquid_glass: